-Each student who is administered prescription medication at school (including self- administered) shall have a Prescription or Non-Prescription Medication Form on file.
-The health assistant and administration shall work with the parent/guardian to develop the Medication Administration Plan based on the students Health Care Practitioner's medical orders for each student who receives medication at school.
-This medication administration will be relevant for at school and out of the classroom experiences as required.
+Each student who is administered prescription or Over the Counter (OTC) medication at school (including self- administered) shall have a Provider Order and Medication Authorization Form on file.
+The nurse, health assistant and administration shall work with the parent/guardian to implement the Provider Order and Medication Authorization Form based on the students Health Care Practitioner's medical orders for each student who receives medication at school.
+This Provider Order and Medication Authorization Form will be relevant for at school and out of the classroom experiences as required.

-Please notify the office (and teacher) if medicine needs to be administered to your child.
-Complete a medication release form available from the office, and include it with the medicine.
-A copy of these forms are included in the appendix of this handbook.
-All medicine administered by the school must be sent in the original, labeled container.
+Please notify the Nurse and/or Health Assistant if medicine needs to be administered to your child.
+Complete a Provider Order and Medication Authorization Form available from the office, or on the website, and include it with the medicine.
+A copy of this form is included in the appendix of this handbook.
+All medicine administered by the school must be sent in the original, labeled container indicating the name of the medication and the dose of the medication or dosing recommendations.
 NEVER send medication with the child to keep in their lunch box, school drawer, or cubby.
 There is a serious danger that the child or another child might take the medicine or an overdose.